baskerville/bspwm/README.md

 Those messages are sent through the `bspc` program.

-If the `BSPWM_SOCKET` environment variable is defined it will be used as the socket path, otherwise `/tmp/bspwm-socket` is used.
+If the `BSPWM_SOCKET` environment variable is defined, it will be used as the socket path, otherwise `/tmp/bspwm-socket` is used.

-The recommended way of defining keyboard shortcuts, is to use `xbindkeys`.
+The recommended way of defining keyboard shortcuts is to use `xbindkeys`.

-The only way to configure `bspwm` is by sending *set* messages through the client, hence `bspwm`'s configuration file is an executable called `autostart` which lives in `$XDG_CONFIG_HOME/bspwm/`.
+The only way to configure `bspwm` is by sending *set* messages via the client, hence `bspwm`'s configuration file is an executable called `autostart` which lives in `$XDG_CONFIG_HOME/bspwm/`.

 Example configurations: [autostart](https://github.com/baskerville/bin/blob/master/bspwm_autostart) and [xbindkeysrc](https://github.com/baskerville/dotfiles/blob/master/xbindkeysrc).